May 17, 2017

 Japan honors Daniels with prestigious Order of the Rising Sun

-WEST LAFAYETTE, Ind. — The Government of Japan on May 18 celebrated the conferral of the Order of the Rising Sun, Gold and Silver Star, upon Purdue President Mitch Daniels during a ceremony at the Embassy of Japan in Washington, D.C.
+WEST LAFAYETTE, Ind. — The Government of Japan on Thursday (May 18) will celebrate the conferral of the Order of the Rising Sun, Gold and Silver Star, upon Purdue President Mitch Daniels during a ceremony at the Embassy of Japan in Washington, D.C.

 The award, among Japan’s highest honors, is given “in recognition of his significant contributions to the strengthening of economic relations and mutual understanding between Japan and the United States.”
-Daniels received the award from Ambassador of Japan Kenichiro Sasae and Mrs. Sasae.
+Daniels will receive the award from Ambassador of Japan Kenichiro Sasae and Mrs. Sasae.

 According to the office of the consulate-general of Japan in Chicago, during his time as governor of Indiana, Daniels championed the state’s business partnership with Japan, welcoming 70 new Japanese direct investments and company expansions and creating thousands of new jobs.
 Indiana is now home to 280 Japanese companies that provide 58,000 high-skilled, high-paying jobs.